RainerMtb/cuvista/README.md

 Have a look at available options on the command line via ```cuvista -h``` or ```cuvista -help```, in the GUI version a subset of most important options is available.

-In a fresh Windows environment the the Microsoft Visual C/C++ Runtime Libraries might be missing, so when prompted with a message like ```MSVCP140.dll not found```, download and install the latest redistributable https://aka.ms/vs/17/release/vc_redist.x64.exe
+In a fresh Windows environment the the Microsoft Visual C/C++ Runtime Libraries might be missing, so when using the zip archive you might be prompted with a message like ```MSVCP140.dll not found```, then download and install the latest redistributable https://aka.ms/vs/17/release/vc_redist.x64.exe.
+The .msi installer already comes with the necessary system files.